Beyond the Local Void: A data-driven search for the origins of the Amaterasu particle: Methods

 For each proposed combination of parameters, we simulate as described in Section~\ref{sec:simset}, with $\mathrm{10^6}$ particles emitted isotropically from a single source location.
-This number gives a good compromise concerning computational efficiency and results in reasonable numbers of detected events.
-In the rare cases that we accept more than a single event from one simulation iteration, one is randomly chosen to define the resulting weights.
+This number gives a good compromise concerning computational efficiency and numbers of detected events.
+We also consider different realisations of the turbulent fields for both the GMF and EGMF at each iteration of our ABC algorithm to account for this uncertainty into our results.
+For all the proposed parameter sets resulting from our prior, only a fraction of $\sim 4 \times 10^{-4}$ result in simulations with accepted events, making the implementation of our ABC algorithm computationally challenging.
+There are rare cases where more than a single event is accepted from a single simulation iteration, forming a fraction of $\sim 10^{-5}$ of all simulation iterations, and $\sim 0.03$ of simulations iterations resulting in at least one accepted event.
+In these cases, one is randomly chosen to define the resulting weights.

-As discussed in \citet{TA2023}, the reconstructed energy reported for the Amaterasu particle is subject to large systematic uncertainties.
-To take these uncertainties into account in our analysis, we consider 2 different cases for the detected energy: 1) the nominal case with ${E_\mathrm{nom} = 244 \pm 29}$~EeV, and 2) the lower end of the systematic range with ${E_\mathrm{low} = 168 \pm 29}$~EeV.
-In both cases, the statistical uncertainties are treated equivalently, and we do not consider the higher end of the reported systematic range as these results will only be more constraining than those in case 1).
-For case 1), we set the corresponding ${D_\mathrm{max} = 12}$~Mpc, and for case 2) we use ${D_\mathrm{max} = 15}$~Mpc.
-These values are based on the expected maximum horizon for an iron nucleus at the relevant energy scale (see, e.g., \citealt{Bourriche2023}).